yWorks/yfiles-asp.net-blazor/README.md

 2. place your license top level in the project
 3. In `frontend` run `npm install`
 4. In `frontend` run `npm run build`
-5. Top level in the project, run `dotnet watch`
+5. Top level in the project, run `dotnet watch --project yfiles-blazor.csproj`

 ## Step-by-Step Setup